-Traveling with prosthesis of any kind through TSA offers preparation and concerns.
+Traveling with prosthesis of any kind through TSA involves preparation and concerns.
 I promised a follow-up blog after my post entitled, My Boobs in a Box.
 There is both a light-hearted side to this story and one that still raises the hairs on my neck when I recall the details of a particular day at the airport.
 Let’s start with the funny stuff.

 Altitude and Silicone Inserts for Breast Prosthesis

 The second such experience was on an extended weekend trip to visit the Grand Canyon.
-I was also told at the prosthesis office that my silicone inserts may develop black speckles at altitude.
+I was also told at the prosthesis office my silicone inserts may develop black speckles at altitude.
 We were in Flagstaff for the weekend and the altitude there is near 7,000 ft.
-Again, I felt the expansion the higher we climbed in altitude on our drive to Flagstaff that weekend.
-But, the big reveal was when I took my prosthetic bra off at night and carefully stored them in the familiar “boob box” and noticed that sure enough, there were several black speckles scattered throughout the silicone enclosed in the insert.
+I felt the expansion the higher we climbed in altitude on our drive to Flagstaff for the weekend.
+But, the big reveal was when I took my prosthetic bra off at night and carefully stored them in the familiar “boob box” and noticed there were several black speckles scattered throughout the silicone enclosed in the insert.
 Very strange and funny looking!
 Those speckles dissipated and disappeared after I returned to a lower altitude.
 There you are: your daily fun facts about prosthetic inserts for a bra.

 Trepidation, Travel and TSA

-I worried unnecessarily about flying with that liquid silicone in my bra but I wanted to be prepared.
+I worried unnecessarily about flying with liquid silicone in my bra but I wanted to be prepared.
 There had been a couple of stories floating around the internet, about women being patted down and uncomfortably so, while flying with prosthesis.
 My mantra, be prepared and be vigilant.
-I researched this and found that TSA does provide a card that can be printed from their website and carried with you on your flight.
+I researched this and found TSA does provide a card that can be printed from their website and carried with you on your flight.
 I not only downloaded it I had it laminated.
-I think that was my way of making it look even more official and also not wanting to lose it or reprint it for future flights.
+I think it was my way of making it look even more official and also not wanting to lose it or reprint it for future flights.
 I carried it in my hand with my ID as I approached the scanning area.
 I showed the agent to let them know before any issues might arise.
 It worked because I didn’t have any issues with any of my flights in the seven months I wore the prosthetic bra.

 Downhill from there…

 It went downhill from there.
-I called the airlines the next morning to request that my luggage be delivered to my home.
+I called the airlines the next morning to request my luggage be delivered to my home.
 I have had this service provided more than once from delayed flights.
 This time no such service was going to be provided.
 I was dismayed and quite frankly angry at this point.
-They explained to me that if it was weather related it was out of the airlines control and the service wasn’t provided as a courtesy to passengers.
+They explained to me if luggage delay was weather related it was out of the airlines control and the service wasn’t provided as a courtesy to passengers.
 For the first time I pulled the “cancer card”.
-I told them I was still recovering from a recent mastectomy and I had assured my husband that he didn’t need to take time off to get the luggage.
+I told them I was still recovering from a recent mastectomy and I had assured my husband he didn’t need to take time off to get the luggage.
 I was sure the airlines would accommodate.
 They wouldn’t budge.
-I told them that lifting the heavy luggage was not in my best interest.
+I told them lifting the heavy luggage was not in my best interest.
 My words fell on deaf ears.
 I got in the car and drove to the airport.